On Certain 5-manifolds with Fundamental Group of Order 2: Introduction

 \section{Introduction}

 The classification of manifolds with certain properties is a central topic of topology, and in dimensions $\ge 5$ methods from handlebody theory and surgery have been successfully applied to a number of cases.
-One of the first examples was the complete classification of simply-connected $5$-manifolds by Smale \cite{Smale} and Barden \cite{Barden} in 1960's.
+One of the first examples was the complete classification of simply-connected $5$-manifolds by Smale \cite{smale2} and Barden \cite{barden1} in 1960's.
 This result has been very useful for studying the existence of other geometric structures on $5$-manifolds, such as the existence of Riemannian metrics with given curvature properties.
 We consider this as a model and motivation for studying the classification of non-simply connected $5$-manifolds.

 An orientable $5$-manifold $M$ is said to be of \emph{\abelian}if $\pi_2(M)$ is a trivial $\z [\pi_1(M)]$-module.
-In this paper, we will be concerned with closed, orientable \abelian $5$-manifolds $M^5$ with $\pi_1(M) \cong \z /2$, and torsion free $H_2(M;\z)$.
-A classification of these manifolds in the smooth (or PL) and the topological category is given in Section \ref{sec:three}.
-We give a simple set of invariants, namely the rank of $H_2(M ;\z)$ and the $\Pin^{\dagger}$-bordism ($\TopPin^{\dagger}$-bordism) class of the characteristic submanifold, which determine the diffeomorphism (homeomorphism) types.
-In the smooth case, the main result of the classification is:
+In this paper, we will be concerned with closed, orientable \abelian $5$-manifolds $M^5$ with $\pi_1(M) \cong \z /2$, and torsion-free $H_2(M;\z)$.
+The classification of these manifolds in the smooth (or PL) and topological categories is given in Section \ref{sec:three}.
+We give a simple set of invariants, namely the rank of $H_2(M ;\z)$ and the $\Pin^{\dagger}$-bordism ($\TopPin^{\dagger}$-bordism) class of a characteristic submanifold, which determine the diffeomorphism (homeomorphism) types.
+Here is the main result in the smooth case.